 The Commissioners of St. Mary's County has developed the County's capital budget and program to meet the demands of growth and an aging infrastructure.
-The fiscal year 2017 budget reflects several projects related to the expansion and renovation of the County Roads, specifically FDR Boulevard and Asphalt Overlay.
+The fiscal year 2018 budget reflects several projects related to the expansion and renovation of public facilities - specifically the replacement Leonardtown Library and Garvey Senior Center.
 The Board's attention continues to be directed to the need for additions and renovations to public school facilities, highway maintenance, park expansion and development projects, and various other public improvements.
-Almost 52% of the budget is to be financed from bond proceeds while the balance of the financing comes from other local revenue sources and State and Federal funds.
+Almost 64.99% of the budget is to be financed from bond proceeds while the balance of the financing comes from other local revenue sources and State and Federal funds.

-The adopted five-year capital program for fiscal year 2018 through 2022 amounts to \$241.8 million.
-Approximately 37% of the program is targeted for public school projects and almost 28% is planned for various public facility projects.
-The program also includes a Replacement Library and Senior Center for the community, various park projects, and agricultural land preservation projects.
+The adopted five-year capital program for fiscal year 2019 through 2023 amounts to \$245.8 million.
+Approximately 37% of the program is targeted for public school projects and almost 32.12% is planned for various public facility projects.
+The program also includes a Adult Detention Center Upgrades and expansion of FDR Boulevard, various park projects, and agricultural land preservation projects.
 The County's financial planning for the capital budget and program attempts to provide a balanced approach which utilizes current revenues (transfer taxes, impact fees) as well as bonded indebtedness.
-The financial plan for fiscal years 2018 through 2022 is structured to provide overall project financing as follows:53% from general obligation bonds, 14% from current revenues (transfer taxes and impact fees), and 33% from State, Federal and other sources.
+The financial plan for fiscal years 2019 through 2023 is structured to provide overall project financing as follows: 51.71% from general obligation bonds, 15% from current revenues (transfer taxes and impact fees), and 33.29% from State, Federal and other sources.

-The following table presents the capital budget and five-year capital program as adopted by the Commissioners of St. Mary's County:
+The following table presents the capital budget and five-year capital program as adopted by the Commissioners of St. Mary's County.

-Fiscal Year 2017 Capital Improvements Budget and Program
+Fiscal Year 2018 Capital Improvements Budget and Program